 How Was Asbestos Used at the Philadelphia Naval Shipyard?

-Asbestos was used in many products used, installed, repaired, or removed at the Philadelphia Naval Shipyard.
-These included:
+Asbestos was used in many products that were used, installed, repaired, or removed at the Philadelphia Naval Shipyard, including:

 - Pipe insulation